 The award includes full tuition, fees, on-campus room and board, and a stipend each semester.
 In addition, the scholarship provides a computer at the start of the program of study.
 Two incoming Emory College first-year students will be named the George W. Jenkins Scholars each academic year.
 The scholarship is renewable for four years of undergraduate study with students needing to maintain at least a 3.0 GPA and full-time enrollment.

 The Jenkins Scholarship is open only to U.S. citizens who are residents of Alabama, Georgia, Florida, South Carolina, and Tennessee (all of which are home to Publix Super Markets), graduating from a high school within their home state and enrolling full-time at Emory College.
 Successful candidates will show in their application for admission purposeful engagement impacting their community, a strong work ethic, a history of overcoming significant adversity, and high financial need.
 Interested students must submit an additional essay emailed to Associate Dean of Admission, Giselle F. Martin (Giselle.email@example.com) describing any special circumstances, specifically any history of overcoming significant adversity (500 word max).
+Please make sure to include your full name, date of birth, and either Common Application ID# or EMPLID in the email you send to Ms. Martin.
 Students will need to submit their Common Application online and email their additional essay by the regular decision deadline of January 15, and submit all required financial aid materials including the FAFSA and CSS PROFILE by the March 1 deadline.
 Students will be notified of their selection for the George W. Jenkins scholarship at the time regular decision notifications are released at the end of March.